 Climbing structures are loved by cats and they do provide the double duty of being a scratching post also as they are usually covered in carpet or sisal.

-Have you got a lap snuggler who jumps up onto your lap and wants to be patted or does your cat squirm to be put down when picked up?
+Have you got a lap snuggler who jumps up onto your lap and wants to be petted or does your cat squirm to be put down when picked up?
 Teach your children how to pet the cat properly.
 Using a cat grooming mitt will also make it easier for children to pet the cat, plus the grooming glove removes some pet hair.

-How to have a happy cat is also looking after our cats every day of the week and keeping up routines like brushing, keeping the litter box clean, watching their weight and general health such as flea control and providing a good diet.
+How to have a happy cat is also looking after our cats every day of the week and keeping up routines like grooming, keeping the litter box clean, watching their weight and general health such as flea control and providing a good diet.